Laws of Rubber Bridge — 2014 Authorized Edition

 Because of the difference in score, clubs and diamonds are called the minor suits, and hearts and spades are the major suits.

 A contract to make 12 tricks is known as a small slam.
 A contract to make all 13 tricks is called a grand slam.
-For bidding and making a slam, declarer’s side gets an extra bonus above the line, depending on their vulnerability, as follows:
+Bidding and making a slam earns the declarer’s side a bonus above the line, depending on their vulnerability, as follows:

 |Slam bonus||Small slam||Grand slam|